 Alaris has investments in a number of U.S. based businesses, and will continue to invest in U.S. based businesses, in U.S. denominated currency.
 Alaris' credit facility allows for USD denominated draws to fund U.S. based businesses.
-This will act as a natural hedge on cash flows and future repurchases by Private Company Partners.
+This will act as a natural hedge on cash flows and future repurchases by Partners.
 However, Alaris may from time to time purchase U.S. dollars in the spot market based on the USD/CAD rate of exchange at the time of investment to make U.S. based investments.
-If Alaris is redeemed on a U.S. dollar based investment it may incur a loss in the Canadian dollar equivalent if the USD/CAD spot rate is lower at the time of the redemption than it was when the original investment was made.
+If Alaris is redeemed on a U.S. dollar-based investment it may incur a loss in the Canadian dollar equivalent if the USD/CAD spot rate is lower at the time of the redemption than it was when the original investment was made.
 Alaris does not hedge the fair value of its U.S. dollar denominated investments due to the fact that there is no expectation to be redeemed or to exit these investments and therefore there is an uncertain time horizon of such exit events.
 This exposes Alaris to a cash loss, or gain, on a US dollar investment, even if the investment was successful in its U.S. based currency.
 Alaris adjusts the fair value of its U.S. dollar denominated investments based on the USD/CAD rate on the balance sheet date for each quarter and records an unrealized gain or loss to account for the fluctuations in the exchange rate.

-Our Private Company Partners have termination rights which may be exercised
+Our Partners have termination rights which may be exercised

-Each of our Private Company Partners has the right to terminate their agreement with Alaris through a repurchase or redemption right that arises after a fixed period of time following the closing of our arrangement with the applicable Private Company Partner or upon an exit event of a Private Company Partner.
+Each of our Partners have the right to terminate their agreement with Alaris through a repurchase or redemption right that arises after a fixed period of time following the closing of our arrangement with the applicable Partner.
 Although Management believes that the repurchase or redemption purchase price would adequately compensate Alaris for the foregone payments, we would be required to reinvest the cash received including possibly investing in our own shares through the repurchase and cancellation of our shares, in order to maintain our dividend levels.
 There is no assurance that we would be able to successfully identify and complete any such alternative investments or complete any such share repurchase.

-We and our Private Company Partners rely heavily on key personnel
+We and our Partners rely heavily on key personnel

-The success of Alaris and of each of our Private Company Partners depends on the abilities, experience, efforts and industry knowledge of their respective senior management and other key employees, including their ability to retain and attract skilled management and employees.
-The long-term loss of the services of any key personnel for any reason could have a material adverse effect on the business, financial condition, results of operations or future prospects of Alaris or a Private Company Partner.
-In addition, the growth plans of Alaris and the Private Company Partners described in this document may require additional employees, increase the demand on management and produce risks in both productivity and retention levels.
-Alaris and the Private Company Partners may not be able to attract and retain additional qualified management and employees as needed in the future.
-There can be no assurance that Alaris or the Private Company Partners will be able to effectively manage their growth, and any failure to do so could have a material adverse effect on our business, financial condition, results of operations and future prospects.
-Furthermore, if there were a negative employment trend in a Partner's industry or the Canadian or U.S economies as a whole, it could have a negative impact on a Partner's financial condition and therefore impact our financial condition and operations.
+The success of Alaris and of each of our Partners depends on the abilities, experience, efforts and industry knowledge of their respective senior management and other key employees, including their ability to retain and attract skilled management and employees.
+The long-term loss of the services of any key personnel for any reason could have a material adverse effect on the business, financial condition, results of operations or future prospects of Alaris or a Partner.
+In addition, the growth plans of Alaris and the Partners described in this document may require additional employees, increase the demand on management and produce risks in both productivity and retention levels.
+Alaris and the Partners may not be able to attract and retain additional qualified management and employees as needed in the future.
+There can be no assurance that Alaris or the Partners will be able to effectively manage their growth, and any failure to do so could have a material adverse effect on our business, financial condition, results of operations and future prospects.